Master of Architectural History

 The degree requirements should be considered as a minimum core program.
 Thus, the student should expect to take more than the required minimum courses during the normal four semesters of residency usually totaling 48 credits.
 Qualified students interested in historic preservation can complete the requirements for the Certificate in Historic Preservation and the Master of Architectural History within a two-year period.

 Three credits must be in ARH 8001 (Methods in Architectural History), one credit in SARC 6000 (The Common Course), and three thesis credits.
-In addition, each student must have at least nine credits at the 8000 level or above, and at least one course from four of the following distribution areas: Ancient and Medieval Architecture, Renaissance and Baroque Architecture, European Architecture since 1700, American Architecture, and non-Western Architecture.
-Open Electives can be either additional course in ARH Graduate Courses, elsewhere in the university or used toward in fulfilling the requirement for the Historic Preservation Certificate.
+In addition, each student must have at least nine credits at the 8000 level or above, and at least one course from four of the following distribution areas: American, Asian, European, Mediterranean, and Theory.
+Furthermore, students must take one class whose content predates 1750.
+Open Electives can be either additional courses in ARH, graduate courses elsewhere in the university, or courses used toward in fulfilling the requirement for the Historic Preservation Certificate.
 Courses taken at other institutions are normally not accepted.
-Under special circumstances a petition for an exception of one or two courses might be granted.
+Under special circumstances a petition for an exception of one course might be granted.

 Major and Minor Field Areas